ttupper92618/codeceptjs-native-web-POC/README.md

 ## **Notes on Writing Tests**

-The test syntax of codeceptJS is approachable and simple; test runs revolve around the "I" method and it's children.
+The test syntax of codeceptJS is approachable and simple; test runs revolve around the "I" method and its children.
 These simple methods can be used to find elements, fill fields, click or tap elements, perform swipe gestures, and much more.
 For example, the method "I.click(<locator>)" would click the element specified by the given locator on a web page.
 I.tap would perform the equivalent operation for a native mobile app.

 Example tests are provided in this POC to perform basic operations against the sample-app (included), and documentation concerning all of the available "I" methods can be found [here](https://codecept.io/helpers/Appium.html#methods).
 Below you can see a sample test condition.